Excitement building for ‘mind-blowing’ crazy golf-themed venue with cocktails and food hall

-Golf Fang Sheffield: Godzilla, Jeremy Kyle and an airplane fuselage all feature in ‘mind-blowing’ new crazy golf-themed venue
+Golf Fang Sheffield: Godzilla, Jeremy Kyle and an aeroplane fuselage all feature in ‘mind-blowing’ new crazy golf-themed venue

 Excitement is building for a ‘mind-blowing’ crazy golf-themed venue with cocktails and street food set to open in Sheffield this weekend.